 I know you’re hoping for cute pictures of Honey on exotic beaches or barking at pelicans.
-But life aboard a boat takes lots of training.
+But life on a boat takes lots of training.

 For us.
 And for the dog.